muhdazem/weather-app/README.md

 ## Technical Hurdle

-I am struggling with take it out the data from API and added css to the interface
+I am struggling with take it out the data from API and added css to the interface.

 ## What have i learned

-I have learned more about react js while the project is on going.
+I have learned how to combine both css and javascript using reactjs.
+Moreover, i have learned new methods of calling and showing data or results.

 ## What's next?

-- Add google map interface
+- Add google map interface for longitude and langitude
-- Interactive weather background (change the background based on the current weather)
+- Interactive weather app background (change the background based on the current weather)
 - Add personal or profile account (register/login)
 - Add 5 days forecast weather